LarsMichelsen/pmatic/README.md

 Even if you write pmatic in Python, you can also execute custom ReGa (Homematic Script) through pmatic and also process the output of these scripts, if you like.

+I am currently developing the pmatic manager which is a standalone daemon process running on the CCU that gives you comfortable access via your web browser to your scripts.
+You can currently list, upload, delete and even execute your scripts and get the whole output of them using your browser.
+I plan to integrate a script scheduler and the option to trigger your scripts based on events received from the CCU in the next weeks.

 ## Requirements